tldr-pages/tldr/pages/windows/enable-pnpdevice.md

 # Enable-PnpDevice

 > The Enable-PnpDevice cmdlet enables a Plug and Play (PnP) device.
 You must use an Administrator account to enable a device.
-> This commnand can only be used through Powershell.
+> This command can only be used through PowerShell.
 > More Information: <https://learn.microsoft.com/powershell/module/pnpdevice/enable-pnpdevice>

 - Enable a device: